Nairobi

 How to Pronounce Nairobi

 Our model has identified 4 different pronunciations for the name Nairobi.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 67.3% confident that Nairobi is pronounced as nai-ROH-bee.
-The next most likely pronunciation is NAI-ROH-bee, at 16.3% confidence.
+Our model is 67.3% confident that Nairobi is pronounced as nai-ROH-bee, which has 3 syllables.
+The next most likely pronunciation is NAI-ROH-bee, at 16.3% confidence, with 3 syllables.

 nai-ROH-bee (3 syllables)